n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 be placed before all other marks.
 No other marks in the subsequence should be reordered.

+> Note: Nukta usage in Sinhala is rare.

 #### 2.5: Pre-base consonants ####

 Fifth, consonants that occur before the base consonant must be tagged